What Are Bacon Lardons

 How To Use Bacon Lardons?

-Bacon lardons are considered french cuisine and made from thick cut pork belly.
+They are considered french cuisine and made from thick cut pork belly.
 Then cut into small pieces of bacon that are typically used to add flavor to dishes.
 They can be used in salads, stews, omelets, and quiche.
-To use bacon lardons, cook them until they are crisp and add them to your dish.

 Cook Bacon Lardons In The Oven